liballeg/allegro5/python/readme.txt

 ### No reference counting or garbage collection

+For example, if you call al_load_bitmap, a C pointer is returned.
+If it goes out of scope you end up with a memory leak - very unpythonic.

-You probably should do something like this:
+Therefore you should do something like this:

     class Bitmap: